Carreau/phd-dissertation/parts/roleofactin.rst

 Actin, is the third component of the cytoskeleton, the one on which  we will focus most of our effort.
-Actin monomers polymerises into actin filaments, the thinest of the three kind that form the cytoskeleton.
+Actin monomers, also called `G-Actin` for globular actin can polymerise.
+By Polymerizing actin monomers forms into actin filaments (`F-actin`), the thinest of the three kind that form the cytoskeleton.
 Actin is produced in the cell as a globular protein of ~40 kDa that once associated with ATP or ADP polymerises into helicoidal filament with a diameter between 7 and 9nm.
 The